thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Exercise

-Turn to your neighbor and list the six types of falsy values in JavaScript.
+Turn to your neighbor and explain the difference between type conversion and type coercion.
+Once you've done that, see if you can name the six types of falsy values in JavaScript without looking.

 ## What's a function?